 Create Yarmouth

-Create Yarmouth launched in spring 2020 with an initial residency by London Mozart Players.
+The project launched in spring 2020 with an initial residency by London Mozart Players.
 From January 2022, the BBC Concert Orchestra began a three-year residency co-produced with Orchestras Live and our partners in Great Yarmouth and Norfolk.

 Our co-producer and resident orchestra